smartcontractkit/blockchain-developer-hub/data/pages/ship.md

 Smart contracts are different from other software programs in that once created, they cannot be changed to patch security flaws.
 This is the nature of the immutability of the blockchain.
 Once attacks occur, value extracted by the attacker cannot be recovered by its original holders.
-As of this writing, over $1 billion USD has been extracted by attackers across blockchains.
+As of this writing, over $1.85 billion USD has been extracted by attackers across blockchains.

-Like any software workflow, you must ensure that your smart contracts are tested thoroughly in both development and test environments (testnets), but in addition, you must be aware about common attack types and what solutions and best practices can be used to mitigate attacks and deploy secure smart contracts.
+As is the case with any software workflow, you must ensure that your smart contracts are tested thoroughly in both development and test environments (testnets), but in addition, you must be aware of common attack types and the solutions and best practices that can be used to mitigate attacks and help you deploy secure smart contracts.

 In addition to the tools listed in the ecosystem map, it’s important to be familiar with the most common attack types.
 These include;